hackclub/OnBoard/docs/faq.md

 ##### How many total grants are there available?

 There are 1,000 grants.
-Fortunately, OnBoard is will snowball into a continuous program, so don't worry if you're not in the first 1k.
+Fortunately, OnBoard will snowball into a continuous program, so don't worry if you're not in the first 1k.

 ##### Can we design multiple small boards instead of one?

 Yes!
 You can design as many boards as you want– just keep in mind the $100 grant is per-person.
 Just follow [DIRECTIONS.md](https://github.com/hackclub/OnBoard/directions.md) for each board!

+##### Are international customs fees covered?

+No, we unfortunately cannot reimburse for the cost of taxes and duties for your PCB shipment.
+However, certain vendors do offer shipping options that prepay customs, and we recommend using them.

 ##### Does the entire board have to cost less than $100?